jschappet/magic_map_project/Non Human Intelligence.md

 3. **"The Infinite Retina: Artificial Intelligence and the Future of Human Intelligence" by Michael J. McCarthy**
    Discusses the intersection of AI and human intelligence, and what the future may hold.

+4. **"The Phenomenon of Non-Human Intelligence" by David Chalmers**
+   A philosophical examination of what constitutes intelligence and consciousness beyond humans. #TOBE_REVIEWED

 ## Websites

 1. **[AI Alignment Forum](https://alignmentforum.org)**